What1s1ove/bs-content-challenge/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

  ## Project

-Let's imagine a situation: Business comes to us and says us to rewrite the project from [Node](https://nodejs.org) to [Deno](https://deno.land).
+Let's imagine a situation: A product owner comes to us and tells us to rewrite the project from [Node](https://nodejs.org) to [Deno](https://deno.land).

 But why?
-Who knows 🙂
+Who knows, it’s just an example. 🙂

-For now, let's imagine that there is no other way and we need to do it.
+For now, let's imagine that there is no other way around this decision and we need to do it.
 But then what?
 Do we really need to rewrite most of the code in the project?

 Let's check this with an example of a small project.